-"I like this for homeowners who like the idea of dark color, but shy away from black," Fishburne explains.
+"I like this for homeowners who like the idea of dark color but shy away from black," she explains.
 "It is a bit softer, but will offer the same dramatic feel as a strong black and can complement as many colors as white does.
 With black, though, those colors take on a totally different effect."

 "I love soft pinks for all over the home," Fishburne acknowledges.
 "There is something so soothing about a petal pink room.
 However, people may shy away from it because they are afraid it might look too juvenile.
 Super pale shades like this offer just a hint of color, making it feel more sophisticated than infantile."

 "There are two colors you will always find in my home: aqua and coral.
-Dash of Curry is the perfect coral in my eye," Fishburne claims.
+Dash of Curry is the perfect coral in my eye," she says.
 "It has an orange undertone that keeps it from reading too pink as some corals do.
 I consider it to be a pick-me-up in any room."

 "I like to use green to complement blues and grays.
-I lean toward yellow-based or acid greens that feel more fresh and modern over greens that look a little bit gray," Fishburne suggests.
+I lean toward yellow-based or acid greens that feel more fresh and modern over greens that look a little bit gray," Fishburne says.
 "Yellow-based greens can be a nice bridge between classic and modern, too."